As of February 2023, CNN had 80 million television households as subscribers in the US.[11] According to

-Nielsen, in June 2021 CNN ranked third in viewership among cable news networks, behind
+Nielsen,[8] down from 80 million in March 2021.[9]
+In June 2021, CNN ranked third in viewership among cable news networks, behind

 Fox News and